olensmar/kubefirst/README.md

 - .terraform* isnt git ignored. added ignore but need to check this with something not cloud related
   - the branch im on is `domain-refactor` so i had to git branch -m domain-refactor main
   - git push github main
+- with fix of quoted kms key id we need to add quotes back to the gitops-template file tha detokenizes